mtdickey/mtdickey.github.io/_posts/2020-07-20-warren_nba.md

 ![Pacers_Heat](https://raw.githubusercontent.com/mtdickey/mtdickey.github.io/master/img/Pacers_Heat.jpg)

-In this post, I will be investigating who has the upper-hand in the feud between Warren and Butler.
+In this post, I will be comparing Warren and Butler to determine if Jimmy's comments hold water or if he's just blowing smoke.
 Butler certainly is the bigger name and has far more accolades to boast: he's a 5-time all-star, 4-time All-Defensive team, 2-time All-NBA player, and an Olympic gold-medalist.
 However, Warren is a rising star and is the Pacer's top scoring threat.

-In this post, I'll be comparing the ["Four Factors"](https://www.basketball-reference.com/about/factors.html) for Butler and Warren:
+In this post, I'll be comparing the famous ["Four Factors"](https://www.basketball-reference.com/about/factors.html) for Butler and Warren's offensive games:
   1. Shooting (Effective Field Goal Percentage, eFG%)
   2. Turnovers (TOV%)
   3. Rebounding (TRB%)